Emergency Eye Care

 Please call our office at toll-free at 844-404-8042 for further instructions.

-Please note, should you be a new patient, we may require a full vision exam.
+Please note new patients may require a full eye health exam.

 Symptoms that require emergency service include, but are not limited to: